bellcd/interview-questions/topics/js-fundamentals.md

           3. the spread & rest operators
           4. object & array destructuring
    17. Worker (and when / why you would use one)
+       1. A worker is something you use in JavaScript to offload computationally expensive operations to another thread (because JavaScript is single-threaded)
 6. What's the difference between
     1. WET & DRY code?
        1. DRY - Don't Repeat Yourself - is the general idea of encouraging efficiency in the way you structure your code